-The Agile Methodology emphasizes individuals, collaboration, and self-organizing teams.
-In fact, two of the 12 principles in the Agile Manifesto focus on these concepts:
+The Agile methodology emphasizes individuality, collaboration, and self-organizing teams.
+Two of the 12 principles of the Agile Manifesto focus on these concepts:

 - Build projects around motivated individuals.
 Give them the environment and support they need and trust them to get the job done.

 - The best architectures, requirements, and designs emerge from self-organizing teams.